PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 Use the following YAML template to format the output.
 Ensure that strings are properly escaped if words are double-quoted inside.
+Ensure that the "reason" does not reveal or provide a hint to the answer but explains why it ws chosen or exists.

 questions:
 - question: Which of the following are nice letters?